Vulture Culture (1984)

 Own it, Stream it, Forget about it?

 Absolutely worth owning.
 It is an entirely different feel from an Alan Parsons Project record, but it’s got a lot of their signature stamps on it.
-It’s a fantastic album with a great cover and it should proudly be owned and displayed in any music collection.
+It’s a fantastic record with a great cover and it should proudly be owned and displayed in any music collection.

 ——————————————